Ozone Enzo

-The Ozone Enzo is a French single-place two-line competition paraglider that was designed by Luc Armant and produced by Ozone Gliders.
+The Ozone Enzo is an Anglo-French single-place two-line competition paraglider that was designed by Luc Armant and produced by Ozone Gliders.
 Two-line gliders have only A and B lines and lack the C or D lines traditionally used on paragliders, in an attempt to reduce aerodynamic drag.
 In 2020 the Enzo remained in production as the Enzo 3 variant.

 Design and development

 The Enzo was designed as a competition glider.
 Until 2011, top level competition paragliders used to compete in an "open class", a class of paragliders that did not require certification except for a mandatory load test of the lines.
 This resulted in very fast, but unsafe paragliders.
 After a series of fatal accidents, multiple national paragliding organizations made EN 926 certifications mandatory for wings used in competitions, essentially banning the open class.
 Manufacturers were now tasked with creating competition wings that would get an EN certification while still performing well.
 Ozone's take on this was the Enzo, with the name not only being a nod to Enzo Ferrari, but also a partial anagram of the company's name, and the 'EN' certification it achieved.